1976–77 Princeton Tigers men's basketball team

 The team was led by first team All-Ivy League selection Frank Sowinski, who was named Ivy League Men's Basketball Player of the Year, and by Ivy League Men's Basketball Co-Rookie of the Year Bob Roma.
 Sowinski led the league in field goal percentage with a 65.0% average.
 His percentages of 63.2% overall and 65.0% in conference games were Ivy League single-season records that stood for two years.
 The team was the second of nineteen Princeton teams and the second in a row to win the national statistical championship in scoring defense with an average of 51.7 points allowed.
 That was an NCAA record (since 1965) that surpassed the team's prior season record of 52.9 and that would stand for three years.

+Regular season

+The team posted a 21–5 (13–1 Ivy League) record.